 - Move away from a consequence (pain)

 External forces of accountability work well within a company or organizational setting.
 For example, when you join a company, you immediately begin to work within a managerial structure of accountability.
-The pain of letting other people within that structure down motivates you to get your tasks done.
+The pain of letting other people down motivates you to get your tasks done.
 You get rewarded with a paycheck for taking action.

-For personal and some professional goals though, you’ll likely need to set up your own structures of external accountability.
+For personal and some professional goals, though, you’ll likely need to set up your own structures of external accountability.

-8 Ways to Stay Accountable With Your Goals
+8 Ways to Stay Accountable with Your Goals

 Creating external forces of accountability will help you join the mere 8% of people who actually achieve the goals they set.